-1. Seek an LGBTQ+-Friendly Adoption Agency
+1. Find an Adoption Agency

 2. Consider the Type of Adoption